HawkI: Homography & Mutual Information Guidance for 3D-free Single Image to Aerial View: Introduction

-{\bf Evaluation: } To test our method, we collect a diverse set of synthetic images (from Stable Diffusion XL) and real images (from Unsplash), spanning from natural scenes, indoor scenes, to human actions and animations.
-Comparisons with prior work on single-image text-based view synthesis show that \model~achieves a better viewpoint-fidelity (w.r.t. input image) trade-off to generate high-quality aerial images of the given input images, as demonstrated by our qualitative as well as quantitative results on $7$ metrics including CLIP Score~\cite{radford2021learning}, SSCD Score~\cite{pizzi2022self} and CLIP Directional Similarity~\cite{clipsdir}.
-We conduct extensive ablation experiments to show the usefulness of the inverse perpective mapping is useful in generating aerial views of images, and benefits of mutual information in guiding the contents in the generated image towards the contents of the input image.
+Our method performs {\em inference-time} optimization on the given text-image inputs and does not require a dataset to train on, hence, it is easily applicable to any in-the-wild image.
+To test our method, we collect a diverse set of synthetic images (from Stable Diffusion XL) and real images (from Unsplash), spanning across natural scenes, indoor scenes, human actions and animations.
+Qualitative and quantitative comparisons with prior work, on metrics such as CLIP~\cite{radford2021learning} (measuring viewpoint and text consistency) and SSCD~\cite{pizzi2022self}, DINOv2~\cite{oquab2023dinov2} (measuring consistency w.r.t. input image), demonstrate that \model~generates aerial-view images with a significantly better viewpoint-fidelity (or bias-variance) trade-off.
+We also present extensive ablation experiments and comparisons with 3D-based novel-view synthesis methods highlighting the benefits of our 3D-free classical guidance approaches.
 Our method can also be extended to generate more views that can be text-controlled (such as `side view', bottom view', `back view'), as evidenced by our results.